mangpo/floem/compiler/README_new.md

 **See xxx for an example.**

+##### Default Return
+If a callable pipeline has a return value, but the pipeline may not produce a return value because one or more elements in the pipeline may not fire its output ports, users have to provide a default return value to be used as the return value when the returning element of the API does not produce the return value.
+The default return value can be provided by assigning the default value to
+- the field `self.default_return = val` of the pipeline class, or
+- the parameter `default_return` when instantiating the pipeline `pipeline_class(pipeline_name, default_return=val)`

+**See xxx for an exmaple.**

 ### 4.3 run_order

 If there are multiple source elements in a pipeline, we have to choose which source element is the starting element of the pipeline, and explicitly create dependency for the other source elements.
 For example, if we have `a >> b` and `c >> d`, and both `a` and `c` are source elements.
 We want `a` to be the starting element, and make `c` run after `b`.
 We can specify this intent using `run_order` as follows: